directus/directus/docs/guides/sdk/authentication.md

 await client.request(logout(refresh_token));
 ```

-Note that each of the authentication methods must be imported from the SDK.

 The `mode` will either be `'json'` or `'cookie'`.
 If cookies are used, you don't need to set the second parameter, as
 the token in your cookie will automatically be used.